slatedocs/slate/source/includes/_endpoint-permission.md

-name | string | Display name of the user email | string | Email address of the user is_owner | boolean | Whether this user is the dataset's "owner" dataset_permissions | object | Attributes governing the user's authorization.
-See below.
+name | string | Display name of the user email | string | Email address of the user is_owner | boolean | Whether this user is the dataset's "owner" dataset_permissions | object | Attributes governing the user's authorization; see below

 Supported `dataset_permissions`, all boolean, are: